gaultier/blog/detecting_goroutine_leaks_with_dtrace.md

 }
 ```

-The counterpart of `runtime.gopark` is `runtime.goready` (typically inlined and calls `runtime.ready` which we can watch), that marks a goroutine as running again (unblocked).
+The counterpart of `runtime.gopark` is `runtime.goready` (typically inlined and calls `runtime.ready` which we can watch), that marks a goroutine as runnable again (unblocked).
 So, we remove the goroutine from the 'blocked' set:

 ```dtrace
 pid$target::runtime.ready:entry